-Join Diana Weynand for an in-depth discussion in this video Sculpting the story within the timeline, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Sculpting the story within the timeline, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - I once had the opportunity to visit Michelangelo's famous…sculpture of David in Florence, Italy.…It was amazing... but the most amazing thing was to realize…that Michelangelo started out with a giant slab of marble.…He had to find David inside the marble slab.…That's where you may be with your story.…Being Michelangelo, and finding your David.…If so, put on your tool belt, and let's start chiseling.…Let's start in the project library…by opening the narration project.…